 Arizona has one of the highest poverty rates among U.S. states with roughly one in five Arizonans, are living in poverty.1

-One can only imagine the daily struggles single mothers & their family go through.
+One can only imagine the daily struggles poor single mothers face as they try to both parent and provide for their children.

-In the state of Arizona, several programs cover the needs of single women raising children alone, providing support to help them get back on their feet.
+In the state of Arizona, several programs cover the needs of single women raising children alone, providing support when it is needed most.

 These programs help provide basic necessities including cash assistance, food, child care and medical coverage.